-- 4. In accordance with the requirements specified in the Regulations on Doctoral Studies and the Operational Procedures, for admission to the final examination, doctoral candidates must meet the following quantitative criteria: - a.
-For educational activities: - at least 40 hours of TRANSVERSAL CHARACTER (SOFT SKILLS) courses - > at least 100 hours of TECHNICAL-SPECIALIZED (HARD SKILLS) courses - b.
-For research activities: - ➤ At least one exclusive publication per doctoral candidate as defined in the Operational Procedures of the Regulations on Doctoral Research (N≥1) - \triangleright Research activity indicator: R \ge 50.
+4. In accordance with the requirements specified in the Regulations on Doctoral Studies and the Operational Procedures, for admission to the final examination, doctoral candidates must meet the following quantitative criteria:

+- a.
+For educational activities: - > at least 60 points for indicator D for TRANSVERSAL CHARACTER (SOFT SKILLS) courses - > at least 210 points for indicator D for TECHNICAL-SPECIALIZED (HARD SKILLS) courses - b.
+For research activities

+At least one exclusive publication per doctoral candidate as defined in the Operational Procedures of the Regulations on Doctoral Research.

+Research activity indicator: $R \ge 50$ and $N \ge 1$ (N is defined according to Annex 1 of the Regulations on Doctoral Studies).

+For doctoral candidates in co-tutorship with other universities, admission to the second and third years of doctoral studies is governed by the co-tutorship agreement between the universities involved.
+On the other hand, for admission to the final examination, in addition to the provisions of the co-tutorship agreement, the provisions of clause 4 of this article apply to the part of the co-tutorship period spent by the PhD candidate at the Politecnico di Torino.